balena-io-experimental/edge-node-manager/README.md

 ENM_API_VERSION | `v1` | `v1` | The supervisor API version.

 ### Getting started - Dependent application
- - Follow the readme for the supported board you would to use
+ - Follow the readme for the supported board you would like to use

 ## API
 The edge-node-manager provides an API that allows the user to set the target status of the main process.
 This can be useful for a couple of reasons: